 Or to say it another way: While I’m living in Tuesday, he’s clearing the road for me on Friday.
 That’s what Proverbs 3:6 means when it says that “He will make your paths straight.”

 Or to say it yet another way: God is already at work providing solutions for problems I don’t even know I have yet!
 That blows my mind.

 Are you worried about next week?
 Forget it.
 He’s already there.
 How about the rest of 2009?
 Don’t sweat it.
 He’s already there.
 What about that crucial meeting next week?
 Sleep well.
 He’s already there.
 What about

 that tough decision that looms ahead of you?
 Fear not.
 He’s already there.

 It would be enough if God simply walked with you through the events of life.
 But he does much more than that.
 He goes ahead of you, clearing the way, arranging the details of life, so that when you get there, you can have confidence that God has already been there before you.

 That’s the prevenient grace of God.
 He goes before his people.
 He’s at work in the future while we live in the present.
-With that encouraging thought, I wish you and yours a very happy new year.
+With that encouraging thought, I wish you a very good day.